sekR4/Code-Assistant-Tests/README.md

 > Write a haiku

 I do the setup myself to not distract the model and to set some structure.
-Note: for each ai tool reference to files/folders via '@'.
+Note: for each ai tool reference to files/folders via '@' or '#'.
 Don't just copy the prompt.
 Should help the model understand the context better.

 ### 1. File Upload